 I know it sounds weird, but there are hairless dogs that will burn just as bad as any human if they don’t have sun protection.
 We use to have a Chinese Crested that came in for daycare, and every day we would have to apply sunscreen to him.
-It was always a funny process, but necessary!
-So be aware of light colored and hairless places on your dog so they don’t get sunburned.
+It was always a funny process.
+So be aware of light colored and hairless places on your dog, so they don’t get sunburned.
 Just be careful not to get sunscreen in their eyes.

 Keep in mind that asphalt is HOT in the summer.

-When you need to take your puppy for bathroom time, early mornings and late afternoon and evenings are best for being able to spend more time out and about.
+When you need to take your puppy for bathroom time, early morning, late afternoon, and evening are best for being able to spend more time out and about.